Pelizaeus–Merzbacher disease: Classification

 The disease is one in a group of genetic disorders collectively known as leukodystrophies that affect the growth of the myelin sheath, the fatty covering—which acts as an insulator—on nerve fibers in the central nervous system.
 The several forms of Pelizaeus–Merzbacher disease include classic, congenital, transitional, and adult variants.
+Pelizaeus–Merzbacher disease is the common name for hypomyelinating leukodystrophies (HLD).
+There are at least 26 HLD variants cataloged by the National Institutes of Health National Library of Medicine and the Online Mendelian Inheritance in Man (OMIM) compendium of human genes and genetic phenotypes.

 Milder mutations of the PLP1 gene that mainly cause leg weakness and spasticity, with little or no cerebral involvement, are classified as spastic paraplegia 2 (SPG2).

 Treatment

 No cure for Pelizaeus–Merzbacher disease has been developed.
 Outcomes are variable: people with the most severe form of the disease do not usually survive to adolescence, although with milder forms, survival into adulthood is possible.

+Ionis Pharmaceuticals is currently testing ION356, an antisense oligonucleotide targeted against PLP1, in a Phase 1b trial in PMD patients.

 Research

 In December 2008, StemCells, Inc received clearance in the United States to conduct a phase I clinical trials of human neural stem cell transplantation.
 The trial did not show meaningful efficacy and the company has since gone bankrupt.

 In 2019 Paul Tesar, a professor at Case Western Reserve University, used CRISPR and antisense therapy in a mouse model of Pelizaeus–Merzbacher with success.
-In 2022 Case Western Reserve University entered a exclusive licensing agreement with Ionis Pharmaceuticals to develop a human treatment for the disorder.
+In 2022 Case Western Reserve University entered an exclusive licensing agreement with Ionis Pharmaceuticals to develop a human treatment for the disorder.